Breno (footballer, born 2003)

 Breno Cascardo Lemos (born 25 September 2003), simply known as Breno, is a Brazilian professional footballer who plays as a defensive midfielder for Shabab Al Ahli.

 Career

 Born in Rio de Janeiro, Breno joined Palmeiras' youth categories in 2018, aged 15.
 In August 2021, he was loaned to Ibrachina, being regularly used in their under-20 side; on 4 November, his loan was extended until the following January.

-Back to Palmeiras in January 2022, Breno was released in July, and signed a contract with América Mineiro in August.
+Upon returning to Palmeiras in January 2022, Breno was released in July, and signed a contract with América Mineiro in August.
 On 30 January 2023, he renewed his link with the latter until the end of 2025.

-Breno made his first team debut for Coelho on 17 May 2023, starting in a 2–0 home win over Internacional, for the year's Copa do Brasil.
+Breno made his first team debut for Coelho on 17 May 2023, starting in a 2–0 home win over Internacional, in that year's Copa do Brasil.
 He scored on his Série A debut three days later, netting the opener in a 2–1 home success over Fortaleza.